 Joined the campaign: December 2017

 In June 2018, STOPA Slovensko and a team of collaborating NGOs and volunteers began an attempt to improve the accuracy of the original census count for the city by using the Connections Week surveys.
-The surveys were repeated in October 2019, involving more community members as volunteers, and found even more people sleeping on the streets.
+The surveys were repeated in October 2019, involving more community members as volunteers.
+One hundred and sixty-nine people were found sleeping on the streets of Bratislava’s Old Town, a 32% increase on the year before.
+Find out more here.
 The local campaign also held a public-facing day of action – ‘We Are Not Invisible’ – in November 2018, inspired by the power and success of similar actions by partners in fellow campaign city Barcelona.